-All financial and other data included herein have been provided by the Treasurer, the OFCC or the State, except that which is attributed to other sources.
+All financial and other data included herein have been provided by the Treasurer, the DNR, the DAS or the State, except that which is attributed to other sources.
 The summaries of the documents described herein do not purport to be comprehensive or definitive and are qualified in their entirety by reference to such documents.
-Copies of the Lease and the Trust Agreement may be obtained from the Treasurer and the Trustee and, during the initial offering period, from the Underwriters.
+Copies of the Leases and the Trust Agreements may be obtained from the Treasurer and the applicable Trustee and, during the initial offering period, from the Underwriters.